 Continuing Education must be an ongoing process to assure competence in the dynamic and changing field of alcohol and other drug dependency counseling and supervision of counselors.
 To maintain your certified status as a CADC/CAADC/CCS/CCJP/CCDP/CCDP-D, GCADC in Georgia, recertification is required every two years on the anniversary date of your original certification.
 A notification will be emailed to you about eight weeks prior to the expiration date of your certification.

 Although the ADACBGA. regularly distributes recertification materials to eligible counselors and supervisors, it is the responsibility of the counselor to make timely application for recertification.
-The recertification packet is posted on our website on the “GA/International Certification” page.
+The recertification process is now online.

 The ADACBGA. does not have a policy for renewing certifications that have expired.
 Due to most workplace requirements it is strongly recommended you submit your recertification packet at least 30 days prior to the expiration date.
 There is no longer a 30 day grace period after the expiration date of your certification.
 Once your certification has expired it may be necessary for you to reapply and complete the examination to recertify.
 In order to be sure your certification remains current, please notify the board in writing of any change in address.